Table of Contents

 - Permanent disability or disfigurement

 Pain and suffering damages are subjective.
 Unlike economic damages, such as medical bills or lost wages, these damages are subjective and do not have a fixed monetary value.
-Nevertheless, they often account for a significant portion of a settlement or court award.
+Nevertheless, they are often considered part of a settlement or court award.

 Wrongful Death Damages

 There were 7,522 pedestrian fatalities in 2022.
 About 18% of all traffic collision deaths are pedestrians.
-While pedestrian deaths were roughly the same in 1975 as in 2022, the numbers have increased by 83% since 2009.
+While pedestrian deaths were roughly the same in 1975 as in 2022, pedestrian fatalities have increased by 78% since reaching their lowest point in 2009, according to the Insurance Institute for Highway Safety.

-If someone dies because of someone else’s negligence, their surviving spouse or family members can sue for wrongful death to recover monetary damages.
+If someone dies because of someone else’s negligence, their surviving spouse or family members can sue for wrongful death to seek monetary damages.
 The economic damages for wrongful death cases may include:

 - Funeral and burial costs.